Cloudflare Pages, R2, D1, and Workers

 Effectiveness

-Works well once wrangler is configured.
-Deploys are fast, the R2 presigned URLs are stable, and Pages caches globally without configuration.
+The platform works well once wrangler is configured.
+Pages deploys are fast, R2 CDN URLs are stable, D1 is a capable SQLite edge store, and Workers are suitable for simple proxies and API endpoints.
 Zero operational overhead once set up.

 What made it effective